jero237/evaluacion/Consigna1/readme.md

+#About this file
-Algorith that generates Bingo cards.
+Algorithm that generates Bingo cards.